 - Taking a look at the blower, motor, drain line and coils

 - Watching pressure and temperature

 There’s also some upkeep you can do alone between professional tune-ups.
-You only need about an hour to get the grime off your outdoor condenser unit, as well as several components on your indoor HVAC system.
+It only takes about an hour to get the grime off your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?